jdingeman/web103_unit3_project/README.md

 SUBMISSION 1 (2025-10-07):
 It was extremely difficult trying to figure out some of the bugs in the starter code.
 It is set up differently than what we are learning so it I was getting stuck very often trying to figure out why the backend and front end was not connecting.
 I ended up running out of time and will need to submit again with all steps complete.

+SUBMISSION 2 (2025-10-09):
+I ran into troubles with the locations being mismatched and pulling events into the wrong location.
+I was able to correct this by placing the seedLocationsTable function elsewhere.

 ## License